 The long weekend has gone and I hope you enjoyed every minute.
 I spent most of the weekend resting.
 My allergies kicked in and I didn’t feel too well.
 I even missed a couple days of work.
-At least it wasn’t a total loss, it gave me time to whip up this strawberry & rhubarb crisp I’ve been dreaming about.
+At least it wasn’t a total loss because it gave me time to whip up this strawberry & rhubarb crisp I’ve been dreaming about.
 And let me tell you it didn’t last long, it was devoured, by myself (sick and all), by the days end.
 Needless to say, it was good, really good!

 Lastly, I’ve finally found the perfect plant to nestle in my little chicken planter from Anthro (which has been sitting empty for awhile).
 It’s an air plant.
 Air plants are so unusual and interesting.
 I am starting to get quite a collection going.
 They are so easy to care for and I love that they don’t need any soil.
 I simply set them in river rocks, or sand, in an interesting container and they do great with a nice water soak every week or so.
 I learned a lot from this book on Air Plants I picked up.
 There are tons of great display ideas and care instructions.
 It’s a great addition to any DIY book collection.
 It even makes for a lovely coffee table book!